teracyhq-incubator/teracy-dev-k8s/README.md

 ```

-When ansible is reported that everything is ok, check it:
+When ansible is reported that everything is ok, check it out:

 ```bash
 $ cd ~/k8s-dev